AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 In projects that you migrate from earlier versions of Stingray, the forward axis setting is still read from *settings.ini*.

-### FBX Version 2017.1
+### Advance notice: moving to Visual Studio 2015

-This release of Stingray picks up the latest version of FBX (2017.1), which provides various security improvements.
+This is planned to be the last release of Stingray to support Visual Studio 2012 for rebuilding all components from source code.
+The develop branch has already moved to Visual Studio 2015.

 [Return to top](#top)